-These same symptoms could indicate another allergen as well.
-Therefore, it is best to rule out all other allergens first and then, if the symptoms persist, consult your vet for allergy testing or consider an at-home dog allergy test.
+These same symptoms could indicate additional allergens as well.
+Therefore, it is best to rule out all other possible irritants first, and then, if the symptoms persist, consult your vet for allergy testing or consider an at-home dog allergy test.

-Fleas are a major problem.
-If your dog has fleas, your home will soon be infested as well, so whether or not your dog is allergic to the fleas, you will undoubtedly want to be rid of them.
-The flea is not the actual allergen; rather it is the flea’s saliva that causes the terrible discomfort for your dog.
+Fleas are a significant problem.
+If your dog has fleas, your home will soon be infested as well.
+So whether or not your dog is allergic to fleas, you will undoubtedly want to be rid of them.
+The flea is not the actual allergen.
+It’s the flea’s saliva that causes terrible discomfort for your dog.

-These symptoms are commonly seen on the back half of the dog, but they can appear anywhere on the body.
+These symptoms are common on the back half of the dog, but they can appear anywhere on the body.

 - Persistent scratching (especially around the tail)

 The best way to beat an allergic reaction to fleas is to get rid of the fleas, and then take preventative measures to ensure the fleas never come back.
 Medications and flea collars are best for this purpose.

 Food is a common dog allergen.
 Dogs are most likely to be allergic to any of the proteins commonly found in dog food, including dairy products or any meats such as beef, chicken, pork, lamb, or fish.